 The vibration of decision versus permission is so faint, it took someone else’s spotlight to reveal it to me.

 In just a week, I have figured out how I was able to chose ballet over competitive dance, how I made the leap from ballerina to Showgirl, how I felt confident to pursue the spotlight in Jubilee!, go from Showgirl to designer, and how I went from unemployable to confident entrepreneur.
 (Giving myself permission to be the mother is a whole different animal to explain…)

 I have identified the ways in which I have given myself permission over the past few years.
 Consequently, I created a short guide to help you identify times when you have given away your power.
 It is filled with prompts and examples so that you can begin with the little things like what color lipstick you put on today to bigger things like putting your health first.

-You can download “Why people-pleasing is costing you your freedom: 10 Shifts for Personal Empowerment to Quit Self-Neglect” by subscribing to my email list.
+You can download “Turn up the dial on the REAL you: 10 Shifts for personal empowerment to begin redefining your sexy.” by subscribing to my email list.

 TURN UP THE DIAL ON THE REAL YOU